cblanke2/AftermathBlameAssigner/README.md

       * This repo is mirrored on GitLab at `https://gitlab.com/cblanke2/aftermathblameassigner`
     * Update the script by running →  `cd /opt/AftermathBlameAssigner && sudo git pull`
 * Set the script to run at reboot
     * Be sure to check where python3 is installed before doing this with `which python3`.
-Most of the time it's `/usr/bin/python3`, but sometime's it's `/usr/local/bin/python3` (which may or may not be linked to `/usr/bin/python3`).
+Most of the time it's `/usr/bin/python3`, but sometimes it's `/usr/local/bin/python3` (which may or may not be linked to `/usr/bin/python3`).
 Just double check and adjust the service file or crontab entry accordingly.
     * Install and enable the systemd service file _(This will work on any Linux distro with systemd)_
         * `sudo cp ./aftermath_blame_assigner.service /etc/systemd/system/ && sudo chmod 664 /etc/systemd/system/aftermath_blame_assigner.service && sudo systemctl daemon-reload && sudo systemctl enable aftermath_blame_assigner.service`
     * Or add an entry into crontab to run the script on reboot _(This will work on most any UNIX-like OS, but not CentOS)_